-Lactose monohydrate, maize starch, pregelatinised maize starch, sodium starch glycollate (type A) and magnesium stearate.
+lactose monohydrate, maize starch, pregelatinised maize starch and magnesium stearate.

 6.2 INCOMPATIBILITIES

 Incompatibilities were either not assessed or not identified as part of the registration of this medicine.

 6.3 SHELF LIFE

 In Australia, information on the shelf life can be found on the public summary of the Australian Register of Therapeutic Goods (ARTG).
 The expiry date can be found on the packaging.